-Option Description Pos- Default option sible Deladit val- ues CMAKE_BUI LC MARE optimization build type.
-Release Release Debug BUILD_ALL Build the DDS Router application tool ddsrouter .
-Setting to ON sets to ON BUILD_TOOL, BUILD_LIBRARY, and BUILD_DOCS.
-OFF ON OFF BUILD_LIB RARMID the DDS Router documentation.
-It is set to ON if BUILD_ALL is set to ON.
-OFF ON ON BUILD_TOO L Build the DDS Router documentation.
-It is set to ON if BUILD_ALL is set to ON.
-OFF ON ON BUILD_DOCS Build the DDS Router documentation.
+Option Description Pos- Default sible val- ues CMAKE_BUI LC MARE optimization build type.
+Release Release Debug BUILD_ALL Build the DDS Router application tool ddsrouter.
+Setting to ON sets to ON OFF ON OFF BUILD_TOOL, BUILD_LIBRARY, and BUILD_DOCS.
+BUILD_LIB RARNII the DDS Router documentation.
+It is set to ON if BUILD_ALL is set to OFF ON ON ON.
+BUILD_TOO LBuild the DDS Router documentation.
+It is set to ON if BUILD_ALL is set to OFF ON ON ON.
+BUILD_DOC SBuild the DDS Router documentation.
 It is set to ON if BUILD_ALL is set to OFF ON OFF ON.
-BUILD_TES T S uild the DDS Router application and documentation tests.
-Set- ting BUILD_TESTS to ON sets BUILD_ALL, BUILD_LIBRARY_TESTS, BUILD_TOOL_TESTS, and BUILD_DOCS_TESTS to ON.
-OFF ON OFF BUILD_LIB RARNIdITHETSDS Router library tests.
-It is set to ON if BUILD_TESTS is set to OFF ON OFF BUILD_TOO ON.
-LBIERITCHE DDS Router application tests.
-It is set to ON if BUILD_TESTS is set to ON.
-OFF ON OFF BUILD_DOC S BIERITS he DDS Router documentation tests.
-It is set to ON if BUILD_TESTS is set to ON.
-OFF ON OFF LOG_INFO Activate DDS Router execution logs.
+BUILD_TES TSBuild the DDS Router application and documentation tests.
+Set- OFF ON OFF ting BUILD_TESTS to ON sets BUILD_ALL, BUILD_LIBRARY_TESTS, BUILD_TOOL_TESTS, and BUILD_DOCS_TESTS to ON.
+BUILD_LIB RARNId THET DDS Router library tests.
+It is set to ON if BUILD_TESTS is set to OFF ON OFF ON.
+BUILD_TOO LBIERITShe DDS Router application tests.
+It is set to ON if BUILD_TESTS is set OFF ON OFF to ON.
+BUILD_DOC S BIERIGNE DDS Router documentation tests.
+It is set to ON if BUILD_TESTS is OFF ON OFF set to ON.
+LOG_INFO Activate DDS Router execution logs.
 It is set to ON if CMAKE_BUILD_TYPE is OFF ON ON if set to Debug.
-Debug OFF otherwise ASAN_BUIL DActivate address sanitizer build.
-OFF ON OFF TSAN_BUILD Activate thread sanitizer build.
+Debug OFF otherwise DActivate address sanitizer build.
+OFF ON OFF TSAN_BUIL D Activate thread sanitizer build.
 OFF ON OFF

-3.27 Version v1.1.0
+3.29 Version v2.1.0